Rates and fees verified as correct at 09 May, 2021. Other information correct at the time of writing. Advertiser disclosure.

 up to 20%

-First things first, you’ll need to know what your GIO car insurance policy comes equipped with.
+Let’s look at what the standard GIO comprehensive car insurance policy comes equipped with.
 Here are some of the main features:

 On the other hand, there are some things that are excluded from your policy.
 Generally speaking, your insurance is designed to cover unexpected costs, like those from an accident or crime, which means you can’t claim for things like wear and tear or aging.